stockpickslk/stockpickslk-github.io/index.md

 ### Stay Updated:

-Subscribe to receive notifications as soon as new stock recommendations are posted (I'm working on this).
+Subscribe to receive email notifications as soon as new stock recommendations are posted (I'm working on this).